 1. Kuirau Park

-The village of the original Moari settlement of the Ngati Whakaue tribe.
+Ohinemutu is the village of the original Maori settlement of the Ngati Whakaue tribe.
 You can visit the Marae and the historic Church which has the most amazing Maori Carvings.

 4. Lakefront Geothermal Activity